ReeSilva/Neve/README.md

 ## Installation

-Getting started with Neve is a breeze.
-Simply follow the installation guide below, and you'll be up and running in no time.
+Getting started with this personal fork of Neve is straightforward.
+Simply follow the installation guide below.

-However if you'd like to give it a try before installing, <b>nix run github:redyf/neve</b> is available!
+However if you'd like to give it a try before installing, <b>nix run github:reesilva/neve</b> is available!

 <details>
     <summary><b>INSTALLATION GUIDE</b></summary>
     I'm assuming you already use nix flakes but in case you don't, please check this tutorial to enable them:

-1. Go to flake.nix and add Neve.url = "github:redyf/Neve" to your inputs.
+1. Go to flake.nix and add Neve.url = "github:reesilva/neve" to your inputs.

 2. Run nix flake update, then Neve should be available for installation.